jpitts/eth-community-discussions/meta-transactions.md

 # Meta Transactions and Executable Signed Txns

-Originally conceived by [Dr. Christian Lundkvist](https://twitter.com/ChrisLundkvist), meta txns enable users to interact with Ethereum without holding any ether.
+Conceived by [Dr. Christian Lundkvist](https://twitter.com/ChrisLundkvist), meta txns enable users to interact with Ethereum without holding any ether.

 ## uPort
 - [Making uPort Smart Contracts Smarter, Part 3: Fixing UX with Meta Txns](https://medium.com/uport/making-uport-smart-contracts-smarter-part-3-fixing-user-experience-with-meta-transactions-105209ed43e0) - Medium article
 - [Meta Transaction Relaying Server](https://developer.uport.me/rest-apis/relay-server/)

-...
-Jim can use his private key — that only exists on his phone — to sign some data and then send this signed data to a relayer (which he has specifically given permission to forward his data).
+Jim can use his private key to sign some data and then send this signed data to a relayer (which he has specifically given permission to forward his data).
 This relayer can then pay the gas for this transaction, and send the data through Jim’s proxy contract.

 ## Avsa / Executable Signed Transactions
 - [The magic of executable signed messages to login and do actions](https://ethereum-magicians.org/t/erc-1077-and-erc-1078-the-magic-of-executable-signed-messages-to-login-and-do-actions/351) - post to the Magicians' Forum by [alexvandesande](https://github.com/alexvandesande)